-After a plan of merger has been approved by a domestic corporation but before the articles of merger become effective, the plan of merger (i) may be amended provided in the plan of merger, or (ii) may be abandoned (subject to any contractual rights) as provided in the plan of merger or, if there is no such provision, as determined by the board of directors without further shareholder action.
+After a plan of merger has been approved by a domestic corporation but before the articles of merger become effective, the plan of merger (i) may be amended as provided in the plan of merger, or (ii) may be abandoned (subject to any contractual rights) as provided in the plan of merger or, if there is no such provision, as determined by the board of directors without further shareholder action.

-(d) After a plan of merger has been approved by each merging domestic corporation and each other merging business entity as provided in subsection (c) of this section, the surviving business entity shall deliver articles of merger to the Secretary of State for filing.
-The articles of merger shall set forth:

-The plan of merger; (1)

-(2) For each merging business entity, its name, type of business entity, and the state or country whose laws govern its organization and internal time of filing of the articles of merger.
+- (d) After a plan of merger has been approved by each merging domestic corporation and each other merging business entity as provided in subsection (c) of this section, the surviving business entity shall deliver articles of merger to the Secretary of State for filing.
+The articles of merger shall set forth: - (1) The plan of merger; - (2) For each merging business entity, its name, type of business entity, and the state or country whose laws govern its organization and internal affairs; - (3) The name and address of the surviving business entity; - (4) A statement that the plan of merger has been approved by each merging business entity in the manner required by law; and - (5) The effective date and time of merger if it is not to be effective at the time of filing of the articles of merger.